linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 03.10.2023 (announcement L2B Pipeline)
+- L2B Pipeline is still under development, but we're excited to share some updates soon! 🛠️

 ### 03.10.2023 (announcement)
 - We've updated our privacy policy to comply with the following regulations:
   - Colorado Privacy Act (CPA)